cmuratori/misc/cleancodeqa-2.md

 		  ...
 	  }

-I'm not compiling any of this so there likely some syntax errors here and there that I hope you can forgive.
+>_I'm not compiling any of this so there are likely some syntax errors here and there that I hope you can forgive._

 This last module has a _fan-out_ of N where N is the number of devices.

 Whenever a new IO device must be added the new .h and .cc file must be created.
 And the `io_driver_loader.cc` file must be modified.
-They'll all have to be recompiled and relinked.  (again, assuming no dynamic linking and loading).
+They'll all have to be recompiled and relinked.

 So let's count the programmer cycles in order to add a new device.